 Sea Views and Coastal Walks

-There is plenty to enjoy and soak up on a trip to Doolin, such as discovering Doolin’s rugged coastline by taking part in a sea adventure with local Scuba Diver, Caroline Hartigan.
+A trip to Doolin offers plenty to enjoy and soak up, such as discovering Doolin’s rugged coastline by taking part in a sea adventure with local Scuba Diver Caroline Hartigan.

-Experience the stunning ocean views with a lovely Doolin Cliff walk with a local tour guide.
-You’ll be taken along enchanting sea cliffs towards the Cliffs of Moher visitor centre, for a truly magical experience capturing the rural beauty of Ireland.
+Experience stunning ocean views with a local tour guide on a lovely Doolin Cliff walk.
+You’ll be taken along enchanting sea cliffs towards the Cliffs of Moher visitor centre for a truly magical experience that captures the rural beauty of Ireland.

 Food Glorious Food

-Doolin has also become a cultural hub for food and you must while you are visiting so you can experience the taste of Doolin with its incredible local food scene on offer.
-The village is home to some impressive restaurants, cafes and food festivals that take place throughout the year.
+Doolin has also become a cultural hub for food, and you must experience the taste of Doolin while you are visiting, with its incredible local food scene.
+The village is home to impressive restaurants, cafes and food festivals throughout the year.

-Places you must check out for food include Burren Smokehouse Visitor Centre, Oar Doolin and The Ivy Cottage for some sensational food.
+You must check out places for food, including Burren Smokehouse Visitor Centre, Oar Doolin and The Ivy Cottage, for sensational food.

 Doolin’s Historic land

-Doolin, like most Irish towns, is filled with a history you must also explore, take a journey through its historic locations and discover ancient people, churches and holy wells and castles.
+Like most Irish towns, Doolin has a history you must also explore.
+Journey through its historic locations and discover ancient people, churches, holy wells, and castles.

-This Irish town has so much to love that will make you want to come back a second and third time.
-A vibrant town filled with unique stories and unforgettable experiences with great accommodation, activities, and local shops.
+This Irish town has so much to love that you will want to return a second and third time.
+It is a vibrant town filled with unique stories and unforgettable experiences with great accommodations, activities, and local shops.

 2. Kinsale Co.Cork

-Located in the historic County Cork is home to the once medieval fishing port known as Kinsale but is now considered the gourmet food capital of Ireland.
-If you are wishing to come to Ireland to experience amazing food, then this place with not disappoint.
+Located in historic County Cork, it is home to the once-medieval fishing port known as Kinsale but is now considered the gourmet food capital of Ireland.
+If you come to Ireland to experience fantastic food, this place will not disappoint.

-Not only is Kinsale famous for its food scene but the place has also been suggested as one of Ireland’s most picturesque, historic and fashionable towns on the west coast.
-There really is no doubt about its beauty with its captivating waterfront, yacht-filled harbour and colourful houses and galleries.
-There is always a photo opportunity at every corner in Kinsale, so make sure you have your camera handy.
+Not only is Kinsale famous for its food scene, but the place has also been suggested as one of Ireland’s most picturesque, historic, and fashionable towns on the west coast.
+There is no doubt about its beauty: its captivating waterfront, yacht-filled harbour, and colourful houses and galleries.
+There is always a photo opportunity at every corner in Kinsale, so ensure you have your camera handy.

-Its mild climate and the safe harbour have long made this place the perfect spot for sea angling, Dolphin and Whale watching and enjoying fresh seafood.
+Its mild climate and safe harbour have long made it the perfect spot for sea angling, Dolphin and Whale watching, and enjoying fresh seafood.

-What makes Kinsale so special is that over its long history very little has changed about the place with many old buildings still proudly standing tall to give visitors a look into its fascinating past.
+What makes Kinsale so special is that over its long history, very little has changed about the place.
+Many old buildings still proudly stand tall to give visitors a look into its fascinating past.

-Kinsale is a lively town perfect for locals and tourists alike with its variety of shops and attractions including art galleries, book shops and more.
+Kinsale is a lively town perfect for locals and tourists alike.
+Its various shops and attractions, including art galleries, book shops, and more, make it a great place to visit.

 Things to do in Kinsale